Artist: Alessandro Nesci

-When I asked Mr. Nesci about his inspiration for this series of paintings he stated:
+I had the pleasure of interviewing Mr. Nesci about his inspiration for the series of paintings in which this piece is included and this is what he stated:

 I tried to paint the portrait of a female figure, a girl.
 A girl who was born where humanity was born.
 In this case, the naked breast represents both the ancestral nature of the nude and the emancipation and sexuality together.

 However, I want to emphasize something that is very important for me in art: every fencer of the work or of poetry, has different sensations and emotions in front of the art.
 And the readings, the explanations of the works are multiple: the one that gives the artist (but is not unique) and the one that gives the user (which is full of experiences derived from their personal experience, from their culture, social extraction, etc.) .

 So, the explanation that I gave the picture, it's just a technical explanation and my personal content.
 But it does not have to influence who looks at the work.

 More information found here:

 teaching us to come quietly